Naomi Moon Siegel

 In 2016 she moved to Missoula to be more integrated with nature and family.
 The following year she launched Lakebottom Sound, an organization that enlivens Missoula’s creative music scene through concerts (Lakebottom Sound Series), workshops, and jam sessions (The FreeSessions).

-After moving to Seattle in 2008, Siegel quickly became a mainstay of the world, experimental and jazz scenes.
+Living in Seattle from 2008-2016, Siegel quickly became a mainstay of the city’s world, experimental, and jazz scenes.
 She has collaborated with many ensembles including The Jefferson Rose Band, Thione Diop’s Afro Groove, Picoso, Ahamefule J. Oluo’s Now I’m Fine, Daniel Barry’s Two Hemispheres and many of Wayne Horvitz’s projects.
 She has made appearances in the Earshot Jazz Festival, Sasquatch! and Bumbershoot.
-Living in Seattle’s rich musical climate supported her to develop her own musical voice rather than trying to fit into somebody else’s idea of how she should sound.
-She will always consider Seattle to be her musical home.
+Living in Seattle’s rich musical climate has been an integral part of her development of her own musical voice.
+She will always consider Seattle to be a musical home.

 She holds a Bachelor of Music degree in jazz trombone performance from Oberlin Conservatory where she studied with Robin Eubanks, Jim DeSano and Wendell Logan.
 During that time she also participated in a mind-expanding workshop at the School for Improvised Music, studying with some of New York’s finest improvisers such as Ralph Alessi, Mark Helias and Ravi Coltrane.
 Attending Milton Academy gave her the opportunity to have transformative music-making experiences in South Africa at the age of 16.